towhidhere-ds/national-parks-biodiversity-analysis/README.md

 * `observations.csv`: Contains records of species observations across national parks
 * `species_info.csv`: Contains species details such as category, scientific name, and conservation status

-Both datasets were provided by **Codecademy**.
-Note: The data is inspired by real-world data but is mostly fictional and intended for learning purposes.
+The datasets used in this project were provided by Codecademy and are inspired by real-world biodiversity data from the U.S. National Park Service.
+While the structure reflects real NPS data, the values have been simplified for educational purposes.
+To know more, feel free to visit the [website](https://irma.nps.gov/NPSpecies/).

 ## Tools and Libraries